 In 1308 the completion of the cathedral was entrusted to Lorenzo Maitani, an architect and sculptor, who is believed to have been involved also in some of the reliefs which decorate the building.
 The presence of large mosaics on a golden background was typical of the oldest churches of Rome.
 Unfortunately the original mosaics wore out and were replaced by new ones in the XVIth, XVIIth and XVIIIth centuries or were poorly restored in the XIXth century.

 Under Maitani's superintendence were employed no fewer than forty architects,

 sculptors, and painters from Florence and Siena, who

 settled at Orvieto and were formed into a corporate body

 Four great bronze statues depicting the symbols of the Evangelists project from the fašade.
-They were part of the complex iconographic project which was developed for the fašade which included the mosaics and four panels of reliefs.
-The choice of using bronze statues was perhaps suggested by those at Palazzo dei Priori in Perugia, because usually these symbols were sculptured at the corners of the frame surrounding the rose window as at Spoleto.
+They were part of the complex iconographic project which was developed for the fašade which included the mosaics, four panels of marble reliefs and three other bronze statues at the top of the pinnacles of the portals; see that of St. Michael the Archangel in the museum.
+The choice of using bronze statues was perhaps suggested by those at Palazzo dei Priori in Perugia, because usually these symbols were sculptured at the corners of the frame surrounding the rose window as at Spoleto and Tuscania.

 Cathedral: decoration of the second pillar: episodes from the Old Testament and the Crucifixion

 The image above shows the variety of marbles which were employed to decorate the frames of the panels.
-Companies of artists were sent to Rome to seek the most suitable stones.
+Companies of artists were sent to Rome to search the ancient monuments for the most suitable stones.